Extension Educator, Agriculture and Natural Resources (Commercial Agriculture) - University of Illi

 Administrative Relationship: The Extension Educator, Agriculture and Natural Resources (Commercial Agriculture) is administratively responsible to the Assistant Dean, Agriculture and Natural Resources.

-Programmatic Relationship: The Extension Educator, Agriculture and Natural Resources (Commercial Agriculture) is programmatically responsible to the Program Leader(s) for the delivery of programs that mesh with identified national and state priorities and to the County Director(s) for the delivery of programs that mesh with identified local priorities.
+Programmatic Relationship: Extension Educators are programmatically responsible to the Program Leader(s) for the delivery of programs that mesh with identified national and state priorities and to the County Director(s) for the delivery of programs the mesh with identified local priorities.

 - Required: Master's degree required in a relevant discipline from an accredited institution of higher education.
 Examples of relevant majors include, but are not limited to: field crop production, or crop management emphasis; field cop protection such as weed science, plant pathology, or entomology.
 Candidates with a Master's degree in progress may be considered for interviews, but degree must be completed by hire date.
 Experience with education programs.
 Must demonstrate evidence of strong oral and written communication skills.
 Evidence of strong interpersonal skills and ability to work within a team environment.
 Must be able to earn or maintain active Certified Crop Advisor certification.